 John Maringouin’s emotionally raw “Running Stumbled” makes the term “dysfunctional family” quaint and insufficient.
-Roughly 90% documentary and 10% scripted and/or pre-arranged, pic reps a remarkable filmmaking debut -- as well as Maringouin’s stark attempt to come to terms with his father, Johnny Roe, an artist and drug addict.
+Roughly 90% documentary and 10% scripted and/or pre-arranged, pic reps a remarkable filmmaking debut — as well as Maringouin’s stark attempt to come to terms with his father, Johnny Roe, a New Orleans artist and drug addict.
 Progressive-leaning fests would do well to program this unique item.
 Still, vid appears to be its next home, since potential distribs may dwell unfairly only on the work’s sordid and distressing elements as an excuse to pass.

 A digital video phantasmagoria of disorienting stylistics and mind-altering imagery (with vid and Super 8 media getting a workout via pixilation and solarization-type processes), “Running Stumbled” nevertheless follows in a long American dramatic tradition of viewing the family as the center of the world and, in particular, of sons trying to fathom fathers and their legacy.

 Like Jonathan Caouette’s similarly faux-primitive, self-made “Tarnation,” Maringouin focuses on his bizarre, sick family.
 But unlike Caouette, Maringouin chooses to not make the pic about himself and his own life (he hardly appears onscreen).
 Rather, he sets the film almost entirely in a few rooms in his dad’s New Orleans home and bravely drops the aud down into the muck of the bitter and unhinged lives of Roe and his common-law wife of nine years, Virgie Marie Pennoui, providing only dribbles of background among the pic’s 13 carefully selected chapters averaging about five minutes apiece.